JoeNibe/JoeNibe.github.io/_posts/other/2021-08-22-Intigirti XSS Challenge.md

 Object.prototype.admin = true;
 ```

-So back to out challenge, we now have a prototype pollution and we need to figure out a way to set the cookie using this.
+So back to our challenge, we now have a prototype pollution and we need to figure out a way to set the cookie using this.
 Looking at the first tip again and after some searching on the web, I found out that google anaytics has a cookie injection due to prototype pollution.
 The PoC can be found [here](https://github.com/BlackFan/client-side-prototype-pollution/blob/master/gadgets/google-analytics.md#google-analytics).

 ```js
 ?__proto__[cookieName]=COOKIE%3DInjection%3B